Paul Lavers: Recent acting career

 For German TV Lavers appeared in Rosamunde Pilcher: Entscheidung des Herzens (2009), and in 2012 he played the Dame in the pantomime Mother Goose at the Pavilion Theatre in Gorleston alongside his former Anglia television colleague Helen McDermott.
 In 2014 he appeared as the Invigilator in Doctors and in the same year he played King Pomposity in the pantomime Jack and the Beanstalk at the Theatre Royal in Lincoln, and Lyman Wyeth in Other Desert Cities at the English Theatre in Vienna.
 In 2016 he appeared in two television ads for Haribo.

 From March to May 2016 Lavers appeared in Les Blancs at the National Theatre while in June 2016 he appeared with the Theatre Royal Summer Repertory Theatre in Windsor as Charlie Clench in One Man, Two Guvnors and Doctor Maurice Young in Deadly Nightcap.
 In October 2016 he appeared opposite his wife Érin Geraghty in a production of Bedroom Farce at the Gordon Craig Theatre in Stevenage.
 In May 2018 he returned to the Gordon Craig Theatre as Rod Trusser in Alan Ayckbourn's Neighbourhood Watch and in November the same year he appeared as Harvey in Ayckbourn's Season's Greetings at the same venue.

 Lavers played Sultan Mustaffa-Biscuit in the pantomime Aladdin at the Hartlepool Town Hall Theatre in December 2016.

 In 2020 Lavers played Admiral von Schreiber in a UK and Ireland tour of The Sound of Music.
 Venues visited include Dublin, Derry, Sunderland, Blackpool, Bradford, Wolverhampton, Woking, Milton Keynes, Crawley, Eastbourne, Sheffield and Chester.

 In 2022 he toured with Patrick Duffy and Linda Purl in a stage version of Catch Me If You Can.

 Film roles

 Lavers' film roles include: Anaesthetist in The Pump (1980), Felton Matthew in This Living Hand (1981), Rodney Connors in Photo Shoot (2009), Highlight News anchor in SuperBob (2015), Mr Dunne in The Adventurer: The Curse of the Midas Box (2014), and Priest in the Bollywood film Housefull 3 (2016).

 Personal life

 During an early 1970s season at the Library Theatre in Manchester, he met his first wife, Monica Garvey, whom he married in 1973.
 The couple had two sons.
 The marriage was later dissolved.
-In 1980 Lavers married his second wife, actress Érin Geraghty.
+In 1980 Lavers married his second wife, actress Érin Geraghty. with whom he had triplet daughters.